Testing Causality in Scientific Modelling Software: Case Studies

 \subsection{Cardiac Action Potential Model}

-Our goal in this case study is to demonstrate how the CTF can accomplish sensitivity analysis of a scientific model in a straightforward and efficient way.
-This technique is commonly used to validate and verify scientific models, with a specific focus on identifying which inputs have the greatest impact on model outputs \cite{kleijnen1995verification, sarrazin2016global}.
-Here, we take a CI-led approach and measure the ATE of several input parameters on one output, $APD_{90}$ (the time taken for the action potential to depolarise by 90\%), quantifying the extent to which this output is affected by changes to the inputs.
-We compare our results to an existing Gaussian Process approach, showing that we obtain comparable findings with the same quantity of data while using a simpler statistical model.
+In this case study, we use the CTF to conduct sensitivity analysis on the Luo-Rudy 1991 ventricular cardiac action potential model \cite{luo1991model} (LR91) in a straightforward and efficient way.
+Sensitivity analysis is commonly used to validate and verify scientific models, with a specific focus on identifying which inputs have the greatest impact on model outputs \cite{kleijnen1995verification, sarrazin2016global}.
+Here, we take a CI-led approach and measure the ATE of several input parameters on one output, quantifying the extent to which this output is affected by changes to the inputs.
+As test oracles, we construct a series of metamorphic relations that capture the expected magnitude and direction of each ATE.

+Throughout this case study, we follow part of an existing study \cite{chang2015bayesian} that conducts uncertainty and sensitivity analysis on LR91 using a Gaussian Process Emulator (GPE) \cite{rasmussen2003gaussian} trained on runs of the model.
+This work provides an invaluable source of domain expertise that precisely quantifies several cause-effect relationships between the inputs and outputs of LR91 that we use as the basis for constructing our metamorphic relations.
+However, in contrast to the data-driven approach employed in the original study, we employ causal knowledge and domain expertise to justify and hand-craft a simple regression model that reaches the same conclusions.
+The code for reproducing this case study can be found in our open source repository\footnote{\url{https://github.com/CITCOM-project/CausalTestingFramework/tree/683e6c55/examples/lr91}}.